How to Write the Johns Hopkins University Supplemental Essay 2019-2020

 Johns Hopkins University is the oldest research university in the United States.
-Located in Baltimore, Maryland, it is home to just over 5,000 undergraduate students and more than 14,000 graduate students.
+Located in Baltimore, Maryland, it is home to just over 6,000 undergraduate students and more than 19,000 graduate students.
 Although renowned for its School of Medicine, its undergraduate campus is also highly prestigious.
-Johns Hopkins University admitted 2,894 students out of 29,128 applicants for its Class of 2022, resulting in an acceptance rate of 9.94%.

 Undergraduate education at Johns Hopkins University is largely research-based.
 Nearly 80% of undergraduates perform some kind of independent research throughout their college careers.
 Johns Hopkins University is also home to the oldest continuously running university press in the United States.

 In the 2018-2019 cycle, Johns Hopkins University admitted 9.2% of all applicants.
 While this this low acceptance rate might be intimidating, there are still ways to improve your odds of acceptance.
 One of the best ways to stand out is through the essay.
 Johns Hopkins only requires one supplemental essay for all applicants, so it’s important that you do this one justice.
 In this post, we’ll break down this essay prompt, as well as the specialized program prompts.

 Want to learn what Johns Hopkins University will actually cost you based on your income?
 And how long your application to the school should take?
 Here’s what every student considering Johns Hopkins University needs to know.

 For ALL Applicants: Johns Hopkins Supplemental Essay Prompt